danielloganking/mysql-efcore-bugs/README.md

 ### Actual Behavior

 Timestamp data is returned as the UTC `DateTime` with a _local_ `Offset`.
 For example, storing 12:00-0400 is shifted to 16:00-0400 when it should be remain as is or be 16:00+0000.

+## 2. Directly Inserted UUIDs Do Not Match EF-Managed UUIDs

+### Problem

+When a UUID is added to the database via direct SQL, it does not match the format of an EF-inserted UUID such that it cannot be retrieved via EF, even when the string representation of the UUID is matches exactly.
+For example, if we add insert an item directly with the ID `UUD_TO_BIN('831136f0-aee0-47bc-b6ba-be04dc858990')` and then try to find the entity with ID `831136f0-aee0-47bc-b6ba-be04dc858990` EF will return NULL.

+Note, this is without configuring EF in any particular manner--the default behavior is misaligned.

+Furthermore, the `GuidFormat` connection string option is not supported to allow for configuring this.

+### Steps to Reproduce

+1. From the repo root run:

+    ```sh
+    dotnet test --filter FullyQualifiedName~App.Tests.DirectUuidInsertBug
+    ```

+### Expected Behavior

+We expect that saving a GUID in EF and saving the same via direct SQL (using the `UUID_TO_BIN` method) should produce the same binary representation of the GUID.

+### Actual Behavior

+GUIDs saved via direct SQL do not match the format of the same when saved using EF in the default configuration.